 (now my focus is on calories rather than fat grams)

 I felt that if I had to count for the rest of my life, that I would subconsciously talk myself out of this or any other weight loss plan that involved counting.

 Here is how I cheated: I knew that I allowed myself so many fat grams per day...less so many gram for snacks which are meant to keep me feeling satisfied and not hungry.
 I eat three meals per day...or you can choose to eat more but not less.

 I now focus on sugar and calories since fat is no longer a villain...in fact, "it takes fat to burn fat"-Dr. Kelly Ann Petrucci-The Bone Broth Diet.

-BTW...I always eat breakfast, you must eat breakfast to lose weight (see metabolism section).
+BTW...I always eat breakfast, you must eat breakfast to lose weight (see Boost Your Metabolism).